f-baig/pp-final/README.md

 # Shared Memory Parallel Triangle Counting
 This repository contains our final project submission for CPSC 424, an implementation of a shared memory parallel triangle counting algorithm built using ParlayLib.
-Our starting point was a distributed memory triangle counting algorithm written by [Liu et. al.](https://arxiv.org/abs/2405.00262), from which we optimized for shared memory, practically matching the performance of the GBBS benchmark for triangle counting.
+Our starting point was a distributed memory triangle counting algorithm written by [Liu et. al.](https://arxiv.org/abs/2405.00262), from which we optimized for shared memory, **practically matching the performance of the GBBS benchmark for triangle counting**.

 When starting with testing our algorithm, we recommend you follow the two-line tutorial below.
 Run both commands while you are in the main project folder.
 Note that our source code for the ./final executable is in main.cpp